algorand/sandbox/README.md

 ## Private Network vs Real Network

 Sandbox supports two primary modes of operation.
-By default a private network will be created, which is only available from the local environment.
+By default, a private network will be created, which is only available from the local environment.
 There is also a real network mode which will connect you to one of the long running Algorand networks and allow you to interact with it.

 ### Private Network